David35k/hangman-game/README.md

 # hangman-game
- a simple hangman game in c
-make your own words.txt file and go ham
+a simple hangman game in c, make your own words.txt file and go ham